 Tuesday 7th December 2021

 173-177 Euston Road

-Emma Barker, English and Media Centre, introduces the Conference
+Emma Barker, English and Media Centre, introduces and welcomes you to the Conference

 Sarah Crown is Director of Literature at the Arts Council England.
 She edited the Guardian's books website for many years, and regularly reviews fiction and poetry for the Guardian, the Telegraph and the TLS.

 Comparing Poems – Seeing What’s at Stake in Set Poems and Unseen Ones